Champion Trees: The Estate’s Finest Fall Foliage

 Written By Amy Dangelico

-When George Vanderbilt purchased the acreage that would become Biltmore, much of the land was overworked and vacant of trees due to activity from the previous settlers.
-Biltmore’s landscape architect, Frederick Law Olmsted, advised George to make most of his estate a forest.
+Today, Biltmore is home to a variety of Champion Trees—but when George Vanderbilt purchased the acreage that would become his estate, much of the land was overworked and actually vacant of trees due to activity from the previous settlers.
+Landscape architect Frederick Law Olmsted made the following recommendation:

-Luckily for today’s guests, some of the tree species handpicked by Olmsted are now recognized as North Carolina State Champion Trees—meaning they are essentially the superstars of our historic gardens.
-And there is no better time to view these estate beauties than leaf season.
+Naturally, these trees are some of the superstars of our historic gardens.
+Let’s take a look at a few and discover why there is no better time to seek out these estate beauties than leaf season.

-Other champion trees of note on the estate are the Dawn redwood in the Azalea Garden with its lush bronze fall color and the Persian parrotia boasting brilliant warm autumnal hues between the Conservatory and the Gardener’s Cottage.
+Other Champion Trees of note on the estate are the dawn redwood in the Azalea Garden with its lush bronze fall color and the Persian ironwood boasting brilliant warm autumnal hues between the Conservatory and the Gardener’s Cottage.